WinzarH/LikertMakeR/README.md

 ###### Note

-"Censored" loadings (for example, where loadings less than '0.30' are removed for ease-of-communication) tend to severely reduce the accuracy of the `makeCorrLoadings()` function.
+"Censored" loadings (for example, where loadings less than some small value (often '0.30'), are removed for ease-of-communication) tend to severely reduce the accuracy of the `makeCorrLoadings()` function.
-For a detailed demonstration, see [makeCorrLoadings validation](https://github.com/WinzarH/LikertMakeR/tree/main/inst/articles/makeCorrLoadings_Validate.pdf) on the package website on GitHub.
+For a detailed demonstration, see the file, **makeCorrLoadings_Validate.pdf** in the package website on GitHub.

 ### makeCorrLoadings() examples